ed0sidik/Druck-I2C/README.md

 dps5000.h is library of register address.

-DPS5000-2.ino is sample code to read/write data from/to DPS5000-I2C pressure sensor using terminal software
+DPS5000-2.ino and DPS5000-3.ino are sample source code files to read/write data from/to DPS5000-I2C pressure sensor using terminal software.

-The library and sample code have been verified to work with Arduino UNO compatible Adafruit Metro Mini 328 board (ATmega328 chip).
+The library and DPS5000-2.ino sample source code file have been verified to work with Arduino UNO compatible Adafruit Metro Mini 328 board (ATmega328 chip).
 Below is the link to Adafruit website.<br>
 www.adafruit.com/product/2590 <br>

+DPS5000-3.ino will work with M5 Atom.<br>

 Since DPS5000-I2C logic level is 3.3V, please make sure the board logic level is adjusted to 3.3V.

 Serial Command List